 Consists of two phases.
 The first portion of the course develops the student's interviewing skills eliciting a complete medical history.
-The second portion of the course instructs the student in the methods and modalities to complete an entire adult wellness exam.
-At the conclusion of the course, the student is expected to be competent in eliciting a complete medical history and physical exam, appropriately documenting the exam including all positive and negative findings.
+The second portion of the course instructs the student in the methods and modalities to complete an entire adult physical exam.
+At the conclusion of the course, the student is expected to be competent in eliciting a complete medical history and performing a physical exam, appropriately documenting the history and physical exam including all positive and negative findings.
 Medical terminology is reviewed throughout the course.
 Prereq: PHAS major; admitted to PA program.

 PHAS 7080.
 Evidence-Based Medicine.
 2 cr. hrs.